MarcelBostelaar/MathSyntax/README.md

 - (Partial) derivatives
 - Calculations
 - Printing of formulas
+- Simplification
+- Comparison of formulas
+- Parallelised versions for all functionality (Using the default Parallel class)

 ## Notes:
 Simplification does not yet do anything beyond removing the following: